-The innovation of complexity (iii) is exemplified in languages like those in the Kuki-Chin subfamily, where complex verbal agreement systems have developed that are not cognate with other Trans-Himalayan languages (DeLancey, 2014).
+The gain of complexity (iii) is exemplified in languages like those in the Kuki-Chin subfamily, where complex verbal agreement systems have developed that are not cognate with other Trans-Himalayan languages (DeLancey, 2014).
 This process of complexification represents neither retention of archaic features nor simplification under contact, but rather a third trajectory that the binary Hill/Valley distinction fails to capture.
 This three-process model helps explain why verbal complexity appears in some languages classified as 'Hill' (like Daai Chin and Hakhun Tangsa) but not others (like Hrusso Aka or Miji).
-The latter may represent cases where simplification occurred despite hill settings, or where complexity never developed after an initial loss.
+The latter may represent cases where simplification occurred despite hill settings, or where complexity never re-developed after an initial loss.
 Understanding what drives these as distinct processes may prove fruitful in understanding the dynamics of core argument marking systems as a whole.

-Previous cross-linguistic studies have not found robust support for complexity trade-offs (Sinnemaki, 2008, Scherbakova et al, 2023a).
+Previous cross-linguistic studies have not found robust support for complexity trade-offs (Sinnemaki, 2008, Shcherbakova et al., 2023a).
 However, the opposing directional pattern observed in the data -- negative effects on verbal complexity and positive effects in case marking, specifically in Valley languages – aligns with a trade-off account.
-In particular, this contrasts with Scherbakova et al’s (2023a) finding of a positive correlation between nominal and verbal complexity in Trans-Himalayan languages.
+In particular, this contrasts with Shcherbakova et al.’s (2023a) finding of a positive correlation between nominal and verbal complexity in Trans-Himalayan languages.

 Two factors can explain this difference.
-First, Scherbakova et al focus on all grammatical domains (such as gender/noun class, tense, negation), while the focus on core argument coding complexity here may detect signals specific to shifting functional load in a subsystem that is obscured in a broader measure.
+First, Shcherbakova et al. focus on all grammatical domains (such as gender/noun class, tense, negation), while the focus on core argument coding complexity here may detect signals specific to shifting functional load in a subsystem that is obscured in a broader measure.
 Secondly, the detection of these trade-offs depends on how you operationalize complexity, given the sociolinguistic context under which these changes might occur.
-For example, L2 learning may only lead to simplification of the verbal paradigm if and only if the language also starts marking cases more explicitly for ease of L2 learners, increasing (absolute) case marking complexity while reducing the relative complexity of the case-marking system for an adult learner (via more transparent morphology).
+For example, L2 learning may only lead to simplification of the verbal paradigm in languages that also start marking cases more explicitly for ease of L2 learners, increasing (absolute) case marking complexity while reducing the relative complexity of the case marking system for an adult learner (via more transparent morphology).

 Valley pasts obscure Hill presents